+Knowledge of dining etiquette is vital, especially when entering the job market.
+Many second interviews now take place in a restaurant so employers can assess how students will conduct themselves in a dining situation.
 College Dining Etiquette is taught over a meal which allows students to practice what they have learned in a safe group setting.
-Many second interviews now take place in a restaurant so employers can assess how students act in a dining situation.
 It is essential to learn table manners and dining etiquette before entering the business world.

 “Many thanks to you for the beautiful dining etiquette luncheon you conducted at the Victoria Dabrowski Schmidt ’42 Career Conference for Douglass Women.
 It was the highlight of the day!
 Many students have commented on how valuable they found it, and the staff and alumnae picked up some tips and enjoyed it immensely, too.